francabrera/ibmqx-user-guides/rst/beginners-guide/001-Introduction/002-Introducing-Superposition-and-Entanglement.rst

 |

+Superposition and entanglement are fundamental to how quantum computing works.
+In the following chapters, we will cover how to create superpositions and entangled states using IBM Q's Quantum Composer.

-For a fun exploration of the concepts of superposition and entanglement, `see <https://www.youtube.com/watch?v=Hi0BzqV_b44>`_ actor Paul Rudd defeat Stephen Hawking in a game of Quantum Chess.
+For additional fun resources on superposition and entanglement, `see <https://www.youtube.com/watch?v=Hi0BzqV_b44>`_ actor Paul Rudd defeat Stephen Hawking in a game of Quantum Chess.
 The rules can be